bbachi/vue-nodejs-aks/README.md

-# vue-nodejs-aks
+# vuejs-nodejs-example
-Example Project on how to deploy vue app with nodejs backend on Azure AKS
+Example Project to demonstrate how to use Vue.js with nodejs backend